 Should you file?

 When no one else can claim you as a dependent, you can figure out whether filing a tax return is necessary by comparing the total income you earn from your summer job (and all other jobs) to the amount of automatic deductions you can take for your filing status.
 If your income is less than this, you do not need to file a tax return.
 This also means you won’t owe any tax on your summer job earnings.
 Check the IRS website for the latest figures to do this calculation.

 Student dependent issues

 If you are a full-time student for most of the year, you may find you won't need to file a return if you work just two or three months of summer.
 However, if you’re eligible to receive a refund of any taxes withheld from your paychecks, you will want to file anyway to get that money back.

 The ordinary filing thresholds do not apply to you if you’re still claimed as a dependent on your parents’ tax return.
 In this case, you will need to file a tax return if your total earnings are greater than the standard deduction available to filers claimed as dependents.
 These dependent filing rules only apply to your earned income.
-You will also need to file if you received unearned income in excess of $1,050, regardless of any other earnings.
+You will also need to file in 2018 if you received unearned income in excess of $1,050, regardless of any other earnings.
 Unearned income covers non-employment income such as interest and dividends.

 Other ways to lower your tax bill